AzureAD/microsoft-authentication-library-for-js/lib/msal-node/docs/key-vault-managed-identity.md

 * *.pem* file format contains one or more X509 certificate files.
 * *.pfx* file format is an archive file format for storing several cryptographic objects in a single file i.e. server certificate (issued for your domain), a matching private key, and may optionally include an intermediate CA.

-> :bulb: If you don't have any certificates at hand, you can use Azure Key Vault to generate it for you.
+> :bulb: If you don't have any certificates at hand, you can use Azure Key Vault to generate one for you.
 It will have the additional benefits of assigning a partner Certificate Authority and automating certificate rotation.
 For more information, see [Quickstart: Generate a certificate with Azure Key Vault using the Azure portal](https://docs.microsoft.com/azure/key-vault/certificates/quick-create-portal)

 We will combine our public and private key into a single *.pem* file, and upload this file to Key Vault.
 For conversion, we will use **OpenSSL**.
 Type the following in a terminal: